tremho/odp-documentation/guide_book/src/how/ec/battery/9-service_prep.md

 #### Import the battery-service from the ODP crate
 One of the service definitions from the `embedded-services` repository we brought into scope is the `battery-service`.
 We now need to update our Cargo.toml to know where to find it.
-Open the `Cargo.toml` file of your mock-battery project and add the dependency to the battery-service path to our Cargo.toml.
+Open the `Cargo.toml` file of your mock-battery project and add the dependency to the battery-service path.
 We will also need a reference to `embedded-services` itself for various support needs.
 We will no longer be requiring `tokio`, so you can remove that dependency, but we do need to import crate references from `embassy`.
 Update your `mock_battery/Cargo.toml` so that your `[dependencies]` section now looks like this to include references we will need.